kylesayrs/PTTP/README.md

 * Tensor allocation and deallocation
 * Tensor dunder methods (+, -, *, /, ect.)
 * Tensor views which share the same storage
-* *As of now, there are no known methods of allocating tensor memory which is not captured by this profiler*
+* *As of now, there are no known methods of allocating tensor memory which is not captured by PTTP*

 ## Usage ##
 ```python